pboling/rspec-pending_for/README.md

 5. Make sure to add tests for it.
 This is important so I don't break it in a future version unintentionally.
 6. Create new Pull Request

 Bug reports and pull requests are welcome on GitHub at https://github.com/pboling/rspec-pending_for.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## Code of Conduct

+Everyone interacting in the AnonymousActiveRecord project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/pboling/rspec-pending_for/blob/master/CODE_OF_CONDUCT.md).

 ## Versioning